Kparish50/Kparish50/README.md

 ## I'm an aspiring Junior Web Developer and I'd love to join your team!

-- 🔭 I just finsied the OKCoder's Web Development Bootcamp
+- 🔭 I just finished the OKCoder's Web Development Bootcamp
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to land a junior web dev role
 - 🥅 2021 (What's left of it) Goals: Make a career change from IT to development